 Note: IDE CD means the system's built-in optical drive.
 IDE HDD means the system's built-in HDD.
-PCI BEV is the Realtek Boot Agent, which allows you to boot from the Network.

 Note: When the BIOS performs POST, you may also press Enter Key to enable the Boot Device selection menu.
 You may choose CD/DVD, Hard Drive, or PCI BEV (Realtek Boot Agent) as the first storage device to boot from.
-If you have already connected a USB Floppy Disk Drive before powering up, it will appear as a USB FDC in the Boot Device selection menu
+If you have already connected a USB Floppy Disk Drive before powering up, it will appear as a USB FDC in the Boot Device selection menu.